 Modern Stretching for Football

-Taylor Tollison provides advice for coaches, parents and athletes who want guidance on how to stretch.
+Taylor Tollison provides advice for coaches, parents and athletes who want guidance on stretching.

 Anyone involved in soccer knows that flexibility is one of the primary components of fitness.
 We all know you should stretch before and after practices and games.
 But old methods still might permeate, so it is time to move forward.
-The strength and conditioning industry evolve like any other industry.
+The strength and conditioning industry has evolved like any other industry.
 Science and trainers move to new levels of understanding and knowledge.
 This pushes other trainers to new levels as well.
-We know the body continues to operate the same but our knowledge on how to train it improves.
+We know the body continues to operate the same, but our knowledge on how to train it improves.
 Ten years from now, there will be a whole new set of new understandings and training methodologies to work from, although many principles seem to have staying power.

 What is Stretching?

-Stretching is the process used to elongate muscles for optimal functioning of the body in sports and everyday life.
+Stretching is the process used to elongate muscles for optimal body functioning in sports and everyday life.
 This elongation can happen with no movement as in static stretching, with movement as in dynamic stretching.
+If we include dynamic stretching and warm-up, we must understand that it wakes up muscles and warms up the body.
 I even take stretching further.
-If we include dynamic stretching and warm-up, we then must understand that it wakes up muscles and warms up the body as well.
 The most common types of stretches are:

 Benefits of Stretching

-Stretching should be incorporated and taken seriously as part of a regular strength and conditioning program.
+Stretching should be incorporated and taken seriously as a regular strength and conditioning program.
 New methods of stretching and understanding have taken us to higher levels of implementation.
-With that as a background here are some of the benefits of stretching.
+With that as a background here are some benefits of stretching.

-There is some debate in the science community as to whether stretching before activity reduces injury.
+There is some debate in the science community about whether stretching before activity reduces injury.
 One study from 2004 reviewed the impact of stretching on sports injury risk.
-They reviewed various other studies relating to stretching and concluded there is not sufficient evidence to either endorse or discontinue a stretching routine before and after exercise.
+They examined various other studies relating to stretching and concluded there is insufficient evidence to either endorse or discontinue a stretching routine before and after exercise.
 (Fradkin 2006)